Art Institute of Pittsburgh: Sale to EDMC

 In 2013, Payscale.com found that the institute provided the worst return on tuition of all institutes of higher learning surveyed.
-According to disclosures the college is required to provide to the Department of Education, the overall graduation rates fell to 39% in 2012, while graduation rates among Pell grant recipients were still lower at 27%.
+According to disclosures the college was required to provide to the Department of Education, overall graduation rates fell to 39% in 2012, while graduation rates among Pell Grant recipients were still lower at 27%.
 The graduation rate fell substantially further in 2014 from 39% to 24%.

 New owners took control of EDMC in 2015, as EDMC entered into a debt-for-equity swap with its current owners, giving up the majority of their stock to creditors with whom they broke loan covenants.

+Sale to the Dream Center

+In 2017, Education Management Corporation reported that it had sold the Art Institute of Pittsburgh and the other existing Art Institutes to Dream Center Education Holdings (in turn a division of The Dream Center, a Los Angeles-based Pentecostal non-profit 501(c)(3) established in 1994).
+The sale was completed in October 2017.